-- 6.2.
-Powers and Duties

-- 6.2.1.
-After careful consideration, to determine items to be placed on the agenda of regular Board meetings, including adherence to the Board Annual Work Plan.

-- 6.2.2.
-Within the framework for Board agendas, determine the order of items placed on the agenda of regular Board meetings.

-- 6.2.3.
-Review and respond to requests from delegations to meet with the Board.
+- 5.2.1 After careful consideration, to determine items to be placed on the agenda of regular Board meetings, including adherence to the Board Annual Work Plan. - 5.2.2 Within the framework for Board agendas, determine the order of items placed on the agenda of regular Board meetings. - 5.2.3 Review and respond to requests from delegations to meet with the Board. - 5.2.4 Review the agenda Six (6) days prior to each regular Board meeting.

-- 6.3.
-Membership

-- 6.3.1.
-Board Chair.
+- 5.3.1 Board Chair.

-- 6.3.2.
-Vice-Chair.
+- 5.3.2 Vice-Chair.

-- 6.3.3.
-Superintendent and/or designate(s).
+- 5.3.3 Superintendent and/or designate(s).

-- 6.4.
-Meetings

-6.4.1.
-Six (6) days prior to each regular Board meeting.

-- 7. Board Committee of the Whole
+Board Committee of the Whole

-- 7.1.
-Purpose

-- 7.1.1.
-To allow the Board to explore matters to much greater depth than can be accomplished in a scheduled regular meeting of the Board.

-- 7.1.2.
-To solicit and receive information from the Superintendent relevant to the development of various system activities and plans.
+- 6.1.1 To allow the Board to explore matters to much greater depth than can be accomplished in a scheduled regular meeting of the Board. - 6.1.2 To solicit and receive information from the Superintendent relevant to the development of various system activities and plans. - 6.1.3 To ensure the Board keeps the Board Policy Handbook current, in compliance with legislation, regulation, practice, and the Handbook serves as a useful Board governance tool. - 6.1.4 Discuss with the auditor the Financial Quality Indicators in the Superintendent's evaluation (Policy 12 Appendix).
+Were any deficiencies identified in the previous year's audit report and management letter and have they been remediated to the satisfaction of the Auditor.

-- 7.2.
-Powers and Duties

-- 7.2.1.
-Make recommendations for agenda items for subsequent Board meetings.

-- 7.2.2.
-Maintain confidentiality of proceedings unless otherwise stated.

-- 7.3.
-Membership
+- 6.2.1 Make recommendations for agenda items for subsequent Board meetings. - 6.2.2 Investigate alternative means to address policy related issues referred to the Committee by Board resolution. - 6.2.3 Ensure appropriate input is sought and considered from affected parties when reviewing referred policies (such as school viability). - 6.2.4 Maintain confidentiality of proceedings unless otherwise stated.

-- 7.3.1.
-Membership includes all trustees and the Superintendent and/or designate(s).
+6.3.1 Membership includes all trustees and the Superintendent and/or designate(s).

-- 7.4.
-Meetings

-- 7.4.1.
-Meetings are normally held monthly, as required, dependent upon agenda items.
+6.4.1 Meetings are normally held monthly, as required, dependent upon agenda items.
 The Vice-Chair will chair all Board Committee of the Whole meetings.
+If the Vice-Chair is absent or unable, the Board Chair or designate will chair the meeting.

-- 8. Audit Committee
+7. Audit and Finance Committee

-- 8.1.
-Purpose

-- 8.1.1.
-The Audit committee purpose is to assist the Board of Trustees in fulfilling its fiscal oversight responsibilities in relation to: (i) the discharge of its fiduciary responsibilities relating to the District's accounting practices ,reporting practices and internal controls, as well as to its financial risk management procedures and practices, (ii) maintaining direct lines of communications with the Superintendent and with the external auditors, and (iii) monitoring the scope of the activity of the external auditors and assessing their performance.
+The Audit committee purpose is to assist the Board of Trustees in fulfilling its fiscal oversight responsibilities in relation to:

+- 7.1.1 the discharge of its fiduciary responsibilities relating to the division's accounting practices, reporting practices and internal controls, as well as to its financial risk management procedures and practices, - 7.1.2 maintaining direct lines of communications with the Superintendent and with the external auditors; and - 7.1.3 monitoring the scope of the activity of the external auditors and assessing their performance.
-- 8.2.
-Powers and Duties